census-instrumentation/opencensus-website/content/quickstart/cpp/metrics.md

 Please install bazel first.
 After that, please proceed below.

-To add tracing with OpenCensus, firstly we'll need to use Bazel build to setup a couple of imports for:
+To add metrics with OpenCensus, firstly we'll need to use Bazel build to setup a couple of imports for:

 * [Abseil C++](https://abseil.io/)
 * [OpenCensus C++](https://github.com/census-instrumentation/opencensus-cpp)
 * [Prometheus C++ client](https://github.com/jupp0r/prometheus-cpp)

-After installing bazel, we'll need to make two files in the same working directory as the `tracing.cc` that is:
+After installing bazel, we'll need to make two files in the same working directory as the `metrics.cc` that is:

 - WORKSPACE